Turtleca/Uma-Tournament/README.md

      ```

 3. **Explore the Code**
-   - Review the [`umas/README.md`](https://github.com/Turtleca/Uma-Tournament/blob/main/umas/README.md) for details on the Umamusume resources.
+   - Review the [`umas/README.md`](https://github.com/Turtleca/Uma-Tournament/blob/main/umas/README.md) for details on the Umamusume json.
    - Check submodule documentation for usage instructions of their respective tools.

 ---